usnistgov/iheos-toolkit2/xdstools2/src/main/webapp/toolkitx/testkit/tests/15809/readme.txt

-Retrieve to IG - one RG
+Retrieve request to IG (one RG)

-From your Initiating Gateway, generate request for the retrieval of a single document based on metadata returned in test 12300.

-Based on the XDSDocument.uniqueId, repositoryUniqueId, and homeCommunityId returned in test 12300, issue a RetrieveDocumentSet transaction to retrieve a document.
+The System Under Test (SUT) is an Initiating Gateway (IG) with Affinity Domain option.
+The test environment, provided by Toolkit, is a Document Consumer (DC) initiating the requests and a Responding Gateway (RG) responding to requests coming out of the Initiating Gateway.

+This test contains the following sections:

+OneDocRetrieve - toolkit's Document Consumer issues a Retrieve request to the IG for the Document corresponding to the DocumentEntry returned in test 15808/OneDocFindDocuments.
+The homeCommunityId, repositoryId, documentUniqueId, and the mimeType from the response are validated.